St Mellons: Business park

-The St Mellons Business Park is a collection of large scale business parks located on low-lying land east of St Mellons considered to be Cardiff's green belt.
-It has a vast number of factories and office units which have been (or are still) occupied by such companies as Capita, Gilesports, TBI, and Lloyds TSB.
+The St Mellons Business Park is a collection of large-scale business parks located on low-lying land east of St Mellons considered to be Cardiff's green belt.
+It has a large number of factories and office units which have been (or are still) occupied by such companies as Capita, Gilesports, TBI and Lloyds TSB.
 A number of roads in and around the business parks are named after computer programming languages, namely Pascal, COBOL and Fortran.

 Conservation area

 Old St Mellons has been deemed an area of special architectural or historical interest and lies in a conservation area which Cardiff County Council first adopted in 1977.
 The area was reassessed and updated in July 2007 to cover a smaller land area.
-A number of Grade II listed buildings lie inside the boundary of the conservation area including the Church Inn and Poachers Arms public houses, St Johns College, and the two churches.
+A number of Grade II listed buildings lie inside the boundary of the conservation area including the Church Inn and Poachers Arms public houses, St Johns College and the two churches.